ayushxx7/ayush-mandowara-blog/content/Flask/02-Basic-HTML-Integration-with-Flask.md

 - That's about it, just visit `localhost:5000` on your browser, and say hello to the first of many pages you will serve using this technique.

 Next Blog: How to render Dynamic Data to your webpage.

-# To thank the author, give a star to [this repo](https://github.com/ayushxx7/ayush-mandowara-blog).